Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240123000218.png)

-It  takes to an interactive shell, like vim, so, maybe we can escape it, lets try typing `!/bin/bash`:
+It  takes us to an interactive shell, like vim, so, maybe we can escape it, lets try typing `!/bin/bash`:

 ![](imagenes/Pasted%20image%2020240123000317.png)